krower39/PacMan-Factory/README.md

 **How to run**
 Click the "Add PacMan" button to create a new PacMan.
 Once you have clicked enough PacMan into existance, you can click the start button to see them start to bounce and change direction on screen.

+Future Plans
+None on this, I think getting the concept to work is cool but I am unsure of how to turn this into work applications.